statbiophys/HILARy/data_with_scripts/README.md

 # 1. Benchmark report of the [HILARy paper](https://doi.org/10.1101/2022.12.22.521661)

+:warning: All benchmark is done with version 1.2.0.
+To install it :
+`pip install hilary==1.2.0`

 There are three uses of HILARy mentionned in the article.

 1. On data from [Briney](https://www.nature.com/articles/s41586-019-0879-y).
 This concerns figure 6 of the article.
 The philogenies inferred with HILARy are obtained using `HILARy/tutorial.ipynb`.
 The working directory of this tutorial is `./data_from_briney/`, where data will be downloaded and lineages inferred.